 Admission to the program is competitive.
 The program’s graduate admissions committee reviews all applications.
 The committee makes recommendations about admission to the Graduate Program Director, whose decision is final.
 Decisions regarding financial assistance will be made primarily on the basis of academic merit.
 All inquiries about admissions should be directed to the graduate program director.

 Within the graduate student's first term of enrollment, the graduate admissions committee will oversee and direct each student's program in accordance with Graduate School policies.
 This committee will be responsible for monitoring the student's progress in the program.

-Candidates for the MA and MS degrees must satisfactorily complete a minimum of 30 hours of graduate course work.
-Students must maintain a “B” average (3.0) overall and attain at least a “B” in each core course.
+Candidates for the MA and MS degrees must satisfactorily complete a minimum of 30 hours of graduate course work and maintain a “B” average (3.0) overall in the program.
+Additionally, students must maintain an overall GPA of 3.0 (A=4.0) in core courses with no more than one “C” in core courses.
 Required courses for either degree include ECON 501 and 502, FIN 501 and 502, and ECON/FIN 515 and 517.
 All candidates must complete at least 21 hours of program courses at the 500 level.
 Up to 9 hours of electives may be taken at the 400 level.
 Courses that count as electives toward the MA or MS in Economics and Finance are listed in the graduate catalog.

 Candidates for both MA and MS degrees must complete an emphasis in either Applied Economics or Finance.
 An emphasis in Applied Economics requires at least six hours of electives in economics.
 An emphasis in finance requires at least six hours of electives in finance.
 Candidates for the MA degree also must complete a thesis in economics or finance for six semester hours.
 The graduate program director must approve all elective courses in the student's program.